kculmback-eig/react-native-animated-glow/README.md

 ## Features

--   **Highly Performant:** All animations run on the native UI thread thanks to React Native Reanimated.
+-   **Highly Performant:** Uses `expo-image` for hardware-accelerated orb rendering, and all animations run on the native UI thread thanks to Reanimated.
--   **Multi-Layer Effects:** Add an infinite number of glow layers for complex and beautiful effects.
+-   **Multi-Layer Effects:** Stack multiple `glowLayers` for complex and beautiful effects like the Apple Intelligence UI.
 -   **Flexible Glow Placement:** Render glows `behind` (classic), `inside` (clipped), or `over` your component.
 -   **Animated Gradient Borders:** Pass an array of colors to `borderColor` for a beautiful, rotating gradient outline.
--   **Variable Orb Sizes:** Provide an array to `dotSize` for organic, non-uniform effects.
+-   **Organic Effects:** Use arrays for `dotSize` and the `stretch` property to create non-uniform, natural-looking glows.
--   **Easy to Use:** Wrap any component in `<AnimatedGlow>` and configure it with a simple, typed props object.
+-   **Easy to Use:** Wrap any component in `<AnimatedGlow>` and configure it with a simple, typed `preset` object.

 ## Installation